seamplex/feenox/doc/sds.md

 $
 ```

-Any PETSc command-line option takes precedence over the settings in the input file, so the preconditioner can be changed even if explicitly given with the [`PRECONDITIONER`](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem) keyword:
+Any PETSc command-line option takes precedence over the settings in the input file, so the pre-conditioner can be changed even if explicitly given with the [`PRECONDITIONER`](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem) keyword:

 ```terminal
 $ feenox thermal-1d-dirichlet-uniform-k.fee --ksp_monitor --pc_type ilu